CVE-2002-1623

 02 // Vulnerability Mechanism

-Step 2: Identity Extraction: The attacker captures the IKE packets and extracts the initiator and responder identities (usernames) from the unencrypted payloads.
+Step 3: Identity Extraction: The attacker extracts the initiator and responder identities (usernames) from the unencrypted payloads within the IKE packets.
+These payloads are transmitted in plaintext.

-Step 3: Credential Harvesting: The attacker compiles a list of valid usernames obtained from the sniffed traffic.
+Step 4: Credential Harvesting: The attacker compiles a list of valid usernames.
+This list can then be used for various attacks.

 03 // Deep Technical Analysis